megabitsenmzq/MyVFD/README.md

 (The big red wire is for testing before using any high voltage.)

-And after the DC/DC converter soldered, I wrote a small program to test if there are any bad soldering.
+After the DC/DC converter soldered, I wrote a small program to test if there were any bad soldering.

 ![screen_testing](Assets/screen_testing.gif)

 ## Programming the ESP32

 To control the screen.
 I'm using a library called [SevSeg](https://github.com/DeanIsMe/SevSeg).
 It was made to control 7-Seg LED displays but also works on VFD.
 Because my screen has 9 digits, I need to modify the code to use more than 8 digits.
-And this library does not support some of the alphabets, so I added the missing parts by myself.
+And this library does not support some of the alphabet, so I added the missing parts by myself.

 After a week of programming.
 My VFD info station now supports: